 Peter wrote the original Constitution and By-Laws for the Oklahoma Airport Operators Association.
 These were based on the premise that all airports, regardless of size, were to have an equal voice and the organization would work for the common good.

 From its conception, the first formal or charter meeting was held at the Oklahoma Air and Space Museum in Oklahoma City on December 19, 1983.
 38 charter members ratified the Constitution and By-Laws and OAOA was born.
-It was a year later on December 28th, 1984 that a Non-Profit Certificate of Incorporation was filed in Oklahoma City, Ok.
+A year later, on December 28th, 1984, a Non-Profit Certificate of Incorporation was filed in Oklahoma City, OK.

 It should be noted that people like Terry Leard and Don Powers played an active role even before this fledgling organization became a reality.

 As of 2020, the organization now includes over 65 members and continues to grow.
 During the year, members attend quarterly meetings, trainings, and an annual conference.

 OAOA has enjoyed a storied history and looks forward to many more years to come.

 CHARTER SLATE OF OFFICERS: